 Many countries have a CORS network which covers the entire nation, allowing accurate GPS positioning anywhere in their country.
 CORS usually also contribute data to global observations that make the GPS system more reliable and accurate.
 They also provide data for scientific studies such as plate tectonics and meteorology.
 To be useful for the study of tectonics, the permanent marks used for the CORS stations must be geologically stable, and the observations should be continuous and for many years.

-Australia's national CORS network, the Australian Regional GPS Network (ARGN) may be used with the on-line processing system AUSPOS, that allows GPS data from a survey quality GPS receiver to be submitted via the Internet and have the calculated position emailed back, typically in a few hours.
+Australia also has a highly accurate freely available national CORS network.
+The Australian Regional GPS Network (ARGN) may be used with the on-line processing system AUSPOS.
+This allows GPS data from a survey quality GPS receiver to be submitted via the Internet and a calculated position to be emailed back, typically within a few hours.
 The calculations used to produce these positions use more accurate satellite orbits and within about 24 hours of observation can give a position anywhere in Australia with an uncertainty of a few centimetres.

 Figure 26: A GPS CORS network